roughterr/puchat/backend/readme.md

-This is the back-end part of  of the chat app.
+This is the back-end part of the chat app.

 ### Prerequisites:
 * install node.js: